Professor of Cultural Geography

 - Angeliki Balayannis (2015-18) Following the Pesticides in Disposal: a Chemical Geography (Australian Postgraduate Award-funded, co-supervised with Rachel Hughes and Jon Barnett (Melbourne) and Gail Davies (Exeter))

 - Martin Buttle (2001-05) Ethical finance in the social economy: a multi-locale ethnography (Birmingham University funded PhD, co-supervised with John Bryson)

 - Matt Grace (2009-13) Geography, cancer and dragon boats: ethnographic explorations of breast cancer dragon boating in the Lake District, UK.
 (Exeter funded PhD, co-supervised with David Harvey)

-- Helen Griffiths (2005-2010) Engaging students as citizens and consumers in new school geographies (University of Birmingham then Exeter, cosupervised with James Evans).
+- Helen Griffiths (2005-2010) Engaging students as citizens and consumers innew school geographies (ESRC-funded PhD, co-supervisedwith James Evans).

 - Suzanne Hocknell (2012-17) Adding Fat to the Fire: Fat-assemblages and (re)making the world (ESRC-funded PhD, co-supervised with Steve Hinchliffe)

 - Verity Jones (1999-00) A Pear Shaped Thesis: research becoming in/of/with/ the National Botanic Garden of Wales (University funded MPhil, University of Wales, Lampeter)

 - Rebecca Morris (2005-2010) Bloody geographies: exploring identities, relatedness, connectedness and care in the exchange of blood and blood products (University of Birmingham, co-supervised with Jason Chilvers)